csahinn/ecommerce-cases/README.md

 # Welcome to My Automated Test Repo!
-There are two practices to coding and running automated tests.
+There are two practices to coding and running automated tests.<br> First one is UI test in the Amazon e-commerce website. <br>
+Other one is an API automation testing.

 ## Getting Started
 I have used a couple of frameworks in this practice. <br>